-★ Movement Intentions Movement Intentions After refugees transitioned through screening points, they were transported to Bardarash and Gawilan camps for registration.
+34% of group members did not carry any form of identification papers, as indicated by KIs^{5,6}. ☆ Movement Intentions Movement Intentions After refugees transitioned through screening points, they were transported to Bardarash and Gawilan camps for registration.
 When asked about movement intentions of travel groups in the two days following data collection, all KIs reported not having any other choice than staying in camps.
-Just under half (44%) reported having no intentions to move further in the two weeks following the interview, while 28% reportedly wanted to join family or friends in KR-I and the remaining 28% were unsure about their intentions.
-Most commonly reported movement intentions of travel groups in the two days following date of interview, according to KIs:

-Most commonly reported movement intentions of travel groups in the two weeks following date of interview, according to KIs:
+About half (47%) reported having no intentions to move further from the camp in the two weeks following the interview, while 36% reported wanting to join family and friends in KR-I. The remaining 17% were unsure about their intentions for the two-week timeframe.
+Most commonly reported movement intentions of travel groups in the two days following date of interview, according to KIs: Camp 100% Most commonly reported movement intentions of travel groups in the two weeks following date of interview, according to KIs7:

-of KIs indicated that at least one member of their group intends to return back to Syria in the two weeks following date of interview.
-Main reasons reported by KIs for intentions in the two days following date of interview:
+of KIs indicated that at least one member of their group intends to return back to Syria in the two weeks following date of interview Main reasons reported by KIs for intentions in the two days following date of